liang1232018/mllm/tools/qnn_convertor/README.md

 Currently, we support the following model types: `qwen2` and `qwen2-vl`.

 The activation scale information will be saved to the `output_file`, and the randomly generated rotation matrix will be saved to the `save_rotation` file.
+Note that `online_rotation` should be set to true if we are going to convert an original model that has not been rotated.
+Otherwise, `online_rotation` should be set to false.

 The schema of the config file is:
 ```python